kgeographer/geojson-t/README.md

 - a set of one or more **timespans**

-- a set of one or more named **period definitions**
+- a set of one or more named, web-published **period definitions**

+and any of these optional properties:

-- an optional **label** property
+- a **label**

-- an optional **duration** property whose value is the letter 'P' followed by an integer followed by a single letter (D, W, M, Y for day, week, month, year respectively) indicating the phenomena occurred or is valid for that duration _**some time during**_ the timespan; e.g. "P4D" or "P15Y".
+- a **duration** whose value is the letter 'P' followed by an integer followed by a single letter (D, W, M, Y for day, week, month, year respectively) indicating the phenomena occurred or is valid for that duration _**some time during**_ the timespan; e.g. "P4D" or "P15Y".
 Absence of a "duration" element will be interpreted as the phenomena occurring _**throughout**_ the timespan.

-- an optional **follows** property, whose value can be an internal identifier for the preceding segment of an ordered set
+- a **follows** property, whose value can be an internal identifier for the preceding segment of an ordered set

 <pre><strong>"when"</strong>: {
   "timespans": [